 If you wish to try your hand at embroidery there are many beginners' kits (opens in new tab) on the market which will provide written guidance on stitches and effects as well as beginners' guides to embroidery on YouTube (opens in new tab).

 2. Block printing

 Fabric designer Jenny Stringer (opens in new tab) creates beautiful and intricate block-printed fabrics, finding inspiration in antique textiles to displays of nature in the surrounding countryside.

-The tools for block printing are everyday objects, cleverly recycled.
+The tools for block printing are everyday objects, cleverly recycled – everything from carved wood, textured tiles or even carved potatoes can be used to create beautiful effects.
 Skill, not expense, is the key to this process and it is easy for anyone to try as a new craft at home.